 Native GoHighLevel, if that's your stack

 A lot of dialer buyers run GoHighLevel as their CRM.
 ReadySMS has a native GHL integration over OAuth — two-way message sync mapped per location/sub-account, so agencies keep each client isolated.
 Inbound replies land in your GHL conversations inbox and in-app.
-If you've been duct-taping a separate dialer and a separate texting tool onto GHL, this collapses both into one connected layer.
+If you've been duct-taping a separate texting tool onto GHL, this brings the SMS side into one connected layer.
 The GHL setup guide walks through it, and there's a fuller Salesmsg vs ReadySMS breakdown for GHL teams specifically.

 If you're not on GHL, that's fine too — ReadySMS works standalone for anyone sending text and making calls.